Incontinence can happen at all ages - young girls, adolescents, during adulthood, and with aging and menopause.

 UTIs and bladder leakage are linked and one can cause the other.
 It’s best to be seen by a specialist to help sort out which is the chicken and which is the egg.

 Specialists who treat urinary incontinence are either in gynecology, urology or a combined specialty called "urogynecology."
-At our urogynecology practice, we only treat women with pelvic health problems such as bladder, bowel or sexual problems.
+At our urogynecology practice, we specialize in treating women with pelvic health problems such as bladder, bowel or sexual problems.

-Most women will get a referral from their primary care provider to see a urogynecology, but check with your insurance to see if a referral is needed or if you can self-refer.
+Most women will get a referral from their primary care provider to see a urogynecologist, but check with your insurance to see if a referral is needed or if you can self-refer.

 Self-referral is often easier for women who aren’t comfortable bring up pelvic health or sexual health issues during their annual exam.

 Water is the best drink.
-The more dilute urine it produces will allow you to hold a larger volume.
+The more dilute urine it produces the larger volume you're able to hold.

-Acidic drinks like coffee, black tea, anything with bubbles and citric juices will be more irritating to your bladder and cause you to feel like you need to urinate before your bladder is at full capacity.
+Acidic drinks such as coffee, black tea, anything with bubbles and citric juices will be more irritating to your bladder and cause you to feel like you need to urinate before your bladder is at full capacity.

 The pelvic tissues that line and support your vagina and bladder are all hormone sensitive, so dryness and irritative bladder symptoms like frequency, urgency, burning and leakage can all occur with menopause.